F. Dustan Clark, D.V.M.

-Biosecurity for Farming and Ranching in Arkansas
+Biosecurity for Arkansas Agriculture

 What is Biosecurity?

 Once an infectious agent is in a herd or flock, a similar but slightly different set of management practices are employed to prevent the infectious agent from leaving the farm.
 In some publications this is also included as part of biosecurity, while in some cases you may see this referred to as biocontainment.